chauvinSimon/hmm_for_autonomous_driving/README.md

 ### Emission probability

 Counting can also be used to determine the **emission probability** model.
+- Similar to Naive Bayes in Supervised Learning where we count occurrences of features for all classes in the training data.
 - For instance, how many times has the hidden state `left lane` caused a `high speed` observation?

 | ![Derivation of the emission probability model](docs/deriving_emission_model.PNG "Derivation of the emission probability model")  |